genedisco/genedisco-starter/README.md

 The idea is for participants to develop and evaluate their own solutions internally against the many existing baselines already implemented in [GeneDisco](https://github.com/genedisco/genedisco) - hence there is no public leaderboard.
 There will be a final private leaderboard that we will score through the eval.ai submission system.

+#### _"Are the cycle number and the batch size fixed to 8 and 64 during the competition?"_

+Yes, we will be fixing batch size and cycle number to numbers appropriate for the held-out tasks that the submissions will be evaluated against.
+You can expect them to be similar to the ones used in [the paper](https://arxiv.org/abs/2110.11875).

+#### _"Will only the performances in the final cycle be considered for scoring?"_

+Performance after the final iteration is the metric by which submissions will be compared.
+Interim steps will not be contributing to the final score.

 ## Citation

 Please consider citing, if you reference or use our methodology, code or results in your work: